my1396/Econ-Study/_posts/2024-08-12-Latex-Workshop.md

 A: Due to the [limitation of the virtual workspace](https://github.com/microsoft/vscode/wiki/Virtual-Workspaces#signal-whether-your-extension-can-handle-virtual-workspaces), most of the existing VS Code extensions does not work in the virtual workspace.
 In this case, you can choose to [open the project locally](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#open-project-locally) as a workaround.

 Please notice that not all Overleaf features enabled in a local folder.
 More specifically, the [compile](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#compile-project), [PDF preview](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#preview-document), [intellisense](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#intellisense)and [project history](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#history-of-changes) features are disabled by default.
 You need to refer to [LaTeX Workshop Extension](https://github.com/James-Yu/LaTeX-Workshop) as a complement.

+Q: How to upload files to Overleaf Server from local?
+A: You can drag and drop files from your local file explorer to the Overleaf Workshop sidebar in VS Code.
+This will upload the files to your Overleaf project on the server. [↩](https://github.com/overleaf-workshop/Overleaf-Workshop/blob/master/docs/wiki.md#files-management)

 --------------------------------------------------------------------------------